2020–21 Championnat National 2

-The 2020–21 Championnat National 2 is the 23rd season of the fourth tier in the French football league system in its current format.
+The 2020–21 Championnat National 2 is the 23rd season of the fourth tier in the French football league system.
 This season the competition is being contested by 64 clubs split geographically across four groups of 16 teams.
 The teams included amateur clubs (although a few are semi-professional) and the reserve teams of professional clubs.

 After a suspension starting in October 2020 and a proposal in February 2021 to change the format, the season was declared void by the FFF on 23 April 2021 due to the ongoing COVID-19 pandemic in France.

 Teams

 On 17 July 2020, the FFF ratified the constitution of the competition, and published the groups as follows: